 Time worked must be entered into MaineStreet daily as worked.

 Time is figured on the quarter hour (i.e. 9:15, 9:30, 9:45, 10:00).
 If time arrived is, for example 10:08, round to the nearest quarter hour - 10:15.
 Lunch hours and/or breaks must be recorded.

 Please note A.M. or P.M. hours when reporting time.

 Paychecks will be available in the Payroll Services department, 128 School Street on the Gorham campus.
 The office is open Monday-Friday 8 am to 4:30 pm except for observed holidays.

 Disbursement Dates of Paychecks:

 Student paychecks are released every other Friday.
-A schedule link is on the Student Payroll web site for your reference.
+The Current Payroll Schedule -

 The Student Payroll schedule provides the dates upon which the paychecks are available.
 The University of Maine System does not allow any paychecks to be released until those dates indicated.
 There will be no exceptions made.
 The required direct deposit will assure payment as soon as it is available.

 Direct deposit is required of all employees.
 Student employees can enter their direct deposit information directly into MaineStreet via Self Service.
 If a student used direct deposit in the past, and there has not been any changes to the account since then, then re-application is not required.
 If necessary, forms are available below.